couchbase/query/docs/n1ql-select.md

 * array (element by element comparison, longer arrays sort after)
 * object (key/value by key/value comparison, keys are examined in sorted order using the normal ordering for strings, larger objects sort after)

-The LIMIT clause imposes an upper bound on the number of objects returned by the SELECT statement.
-The LIMIT clause must be an integer.
+A LIMIT clause imposes an upper bound on the number of objects returned by the SELECT statement.
+The LIMIT value must be an integer.

-An OFFSET clause can optionally follow a LIMIT clause.
-When specified, this many rows are omitted from the result prior to enforcing the specified LIMIT.
-The OFFSET clause must be an integer.
+An OFFSET clause specifies a number of objects to be skipped.
+If a LIMIT clause is also present, the OFFSET is applied prior to the LIMIT.
+The OFFSET value must be an integer.

 ## Expressions